![]() |

 EXTRA QUALITY PAPER Beginning roughly in 1919 (first, on an experimental basis, later more broadly distributed) the P.O.D. printed some envelopes in both STANDARD quality and EXTRA quality.
 Extra quality envelopes were made of thicker and whiter paper.
 This practice continued through roughly 1953 when it was discontinued.
 Extra quality envelopes could withstand the rigors of the U.S. Mails better than standard quality, but were heavier.

-too much space to explain the "whys and wherefores" of every different size.
+Frankly, it would involve too much research and take too much space to explain the "whys and wherefores" of every different size.
+For a short description of a handful of sizes (10-12-13-20-21-23-25), see the

-section of my MINT MODERN ENVELOPES list.
+ENVELOPE SIZES section of my MINT MODERN ENVELOPES list.

 If you ever come across an envelope that has some numbers penciled on the back which don't seem to make any sense...they probably relate to THORP.
 Before the UPSS (United Postal Stationery Society) began printing their Envelope Catalogs in the 1980s, the major reference work was the THORP Catalog, last updated in 1968.
 Thorp had his own size numbers, which hopefully, we'll all forget sooner or later.